 2. The Mansion on Forsyth Park

-This beautiful hotel reinstated my faith in small chain hotels.
+This beautiful hotel reinstated my faith in small chain hotels, and is now easily one of my favorite places to stay in The South.
 Owned by the Kessler Group, this hotel blends luxury and art with an amazing staff that is attentive and sincere.
 The rooms are spacious and inviting with touches of art everywhere and welcomes you in with soothing jazz music and ambient mood lighting from a chandelier.
 This impressive hotel faces Forsyth Park which leaves you a hearty walk to the rest of the locations you would probably frequent during your stay, however the hotel offers a shuttle to and from their sister location down by the river.
 If staying on this property, indulge yourself at the Poseidon Spa.

 3. The Marshall House